 By having local farmers supply us with the remnants of their crops to feed our horses, and employing staff from our local area and improving local infrastructure we hope we are contributing to the community.
+We also sponsor Kiira Primary School.
 Our aim is to achieve a mutually beneficial situation for both Nile Horseback Safaris and our particular village of Naminya so the benefits from the tourists that pass through the area are shared.

 In areas of crops which our safaris pass through, we compensate farmers each year for potential damage that may occur from our horses nibbling maize leaves as they pass.
 We make the compensation more profitable to the farmers than actually having successful crops in effort to ensure our horseback safaris continue to be welcome through out Naminya Village.